-Our Working Bees will be held fortnightly from 1pm – 4pm in Room 3.02 (level 3) at the Marie Reay Teaching Centre at the ANU.
+Our Working Bees are generally held fortnightly, subject to room availability, from 1pm – 4pm in Room 3.02 (level 3) in the Marie Reay Teaching Centre at the ANU.
 Any changes to venues or times will be noted on the calendar above.

 For any special events please email your interest in attending or check out our Facebook Events.
 Hope to see you there!

 Join up!
 Join up!